Exploring the connection between compact object mergers and fast X-ray transients: The cases of LXT 240402A and EP250207b: Summary and conclusions

 However, the collected evidence in support of a compact binary merger remains circumstantial.
 The main sources of uncertainty are the lack of a secure distance scale and the absence of a clear kilonova signature.
 Both of these factors do not allow us to rule out a chance alignment between the nearby galaxies and the FXRTs, leaving open the possibility of a high redshift ($z\!\gtrsim\!1$) origin with a massive star progenitor \citep{OConnor2025}.

 We find that the optical emission from LXT240402A is dominated by non-thermal afterglow.
-Its sub-arcsecond localization tends to favor a physical association with an underlying, star-forming galaxy at $z\!\approx\!1.55$.
+Its sub-arcsecond localisation tends to favour a physical association with an underlying, star-forming galaxy at $z\!\approx\!1.55$.
 However, the probability of association with the nearby galaxy group is broadly equivalent.
 If located at $z\!\approx\!0.048$, a kilonova, slightly fainter than AT2017gfo at comparable epochs, remains consistent with the data.

 The case of EP250207b is, at first glance, even more compelling.
 We identify a weak red excess above the standard afterglow, suggestive of a spectral feature at 1.1 $\mu$m.
 Although the spectral shape is consistent with a kilonova, its brightness is over an order of magnitude fainter than AT2017gfo at a similar epoch ($\approx$7.4 d).
 The limited dataset leaves the interpretation degenerate with a massive-star progenitor, as a supernova at higher redshift ($z\!\gtrsim\!1$) could reproduce the observations.
 Unfortunately, the delayed announcement of EP250207b and of its optical counterpart prevented us from securing early-time data that could have discriminated between these scenarios.

 If these FXRTs were produced by compact binary mergers, our study shows that their kilonovae behave differently than AT2017gfo and other kilonovae found in short GRBs \citep{Troja2023}.
-This may reflect differences in their progenitor systems and central engines.
+Nonetheless, their properties remain consistent with a compact binary merger progenitor.
+In this framework, the energy budget of both the relativistic jet and the kilonova outflow is tied to the post-merger accretion flow \citep[e.g.][]{Gottlieb2025}.
+A lower accretion-disc mass naturally implies a low-luminosity jet and a fainter kilonova counterpart.
+At $z\!\lesssim\!0.1$ the isotropic-equivalent luminosity of LXT~240402A and EP250207b would be lower than other cosmological short GRBs, and therefore as weak kilonova component would also be expected.

 We conclude by noting that X-ray afterglow spectroscopy will be especially informative for this class of optically faint transients.
 This capability, thus far restricted to the brightest sources, will be routinely delivered by the next-generation X-ray observatory \textit{NewAthena} \citep{Cruise2025}.